Social comparison is a normal part of human behavior.

-At the heart of most of our problems, both within and without, is fear and insecurity.
+Fear and insecurity are at the heart of most of our problems, both within and without.

-As a person becomes aware of their own thoughts and shortcomings, we tend to focus on those things.
-Commercials call attention to our lack of white teeth, our bad breath, our lack of hair, and an assortment of other physical defects that are common to all of us.
+Commercials call attention to our lack of white teeth, bad breath, lack of hair, and an assortment of other physical defects common to us all.

-Both of these paradoxes reveal the truth for why you should stop comparing yourself to others.
+Both paradoxes reveal the truth for why you should stop comparing yourself to others.